What Are Weighted Keyboards? 5 Benefits of Weighted Keys

 - Improves Muscle Memory.
 Playing musical pieces sometimes involves playing from memory.
 Using a weighted keyboard helps to develop your muscle memory so that you can play pieces from memory more easily.

 - Dynamically Adjust The Tempo.
 Weighted keys offer better depth of expression and make it much easier to control the dynamics – you can effortlessly raise the tempo or dial it down to perfectly express the mood of a musical passage.

 - Boost Your Stamina.
 Using a weighted keyboard enhances the uniformity of your playing technique.
 This is because the resistance gradually improves your overall stamina especially when you play longer pieces.

 - Seamlessly Transition to Piano.
-Finally, playing on weighted keyboards helps to ensure a smooth transition whenever you want to play an acoustic piano so that you can easily play music beautifully – just as you imagined!
+Finally, playing on weighted keyboards helps to ensure a smooth transition whenever you want to learn to play an acoustic piano so that you can easily play music beautifully – just as you imagined!